No. 21 / Glossary

 FAQ Schema

 A type of structured data markup (using JSON-LD) that tells search engines and AI models that a section of your page contains questions and answers.
 FAQ schema helps your content appear in Google's FAQ rich results and makes it easy for AI models to extract and cite your answers directly.
+The questions and answers in the markup should always match what is visible on the page.

 Featured Snippet